May 22, 0346 hours

 "We don't have to stand for this!"
 Abby said with some heat.
 "This is a civilian ship, not the military.
 We can vote with our feet!
 We'll be at Greenleaf in a few days, and we can all threaten to walk if she doesn't put Carver off the ship.
 You know Halo and Fatima feel the same way about this as we do!
 The Jin Dui won't fly without pilots!"

 "Even with the hard burn to Greenleaf, we’ve got about eight days in transit to take stock of the situation, and if you still feel the same way when we get there -- that's always a choice," Sully said.
 "But you should be aware of a few complicating factors.
 First of all -- if you walk, the captain can just wave goodbye and hire a replacement.
 She can afford to do so.
 The ship is looking to sell some goods from the Lucky Day when we get back to Beylix, and when that happens, the ship is going to have a tidy little profit.
 Wait.
 Did I say 'little'?
 Strike that.
 We'll all be seeing an helluva end-of-quarter profit share.
 Plus --" Sully smiled at Chang knowingly.
 "With some of the gear we've collected off the Lucky Day, and with Carver's experience in a shipbreaker dropsquad, we're going to be able to take on salvage work.
 That means a likely future of continued profit shares.
-Personally, I like the sound of those two little words: “profit” and “share.”
+Personally, I like the sound of those two little words: 'profit' and 'share.'
 I'm willing to give Carver a chance, knowing that if the captain is right on this, he's really going to be an asset."

 Abby's expression had shifted into a thunderous scowl, but Chang could tell that she was listening to Sully's words and processing them.
-"Carver scares me," Chang said.
+"Carver scares me," Chang spoke up.
 "The captain maybe knew him years ago, but the War changed everyone.
 Cooper's say-so isn't enough to reassure me that this guy won't just start killing people because he doesn't like their jokes.
 All we know is he's the kind of gǒurìde who'll gank his own crewmates if the situation is right.
 Maybe this situation was 'I owe them money and I'm bored', or maybe it's even worse than that.
 You saw how he looked at the captain.
 Maybe it's 'I want that woman and she has friends I can kill if she says no.' And even if it's nothing like that, how do we know he's not just after the ship?
-Rickety as she is, she's still worth something.
+Rickety as she is, the Jin Dui's still worth something.
 We can't know if this guy is just biding his time aboard, waiting for you and the captain to sell whatever it is we're going to sell -- and then he strikes, when there's cold hard cash to steal as well as a whole system full of scrappers who'll take the ship, no questions asked!
 If I were working that angle, I'd wait until my kill was nice and fat, know what I mean?"

 Sully was frowning as he chewed on Chang's concerns.
 "Yeah, I grok that," he said with a shrug.
 "And I'll pass those fears on to the captain, if you're not comfortable doing so yourself.
 But I don't think it's unreasonable for us to give the guy a chance.
 We can stay alert and watch for signs of danger.
-And if you see anything from Carver that sets off your hinky meters, then I want you to come to me immediately."
+And if you see anything from Carver that sets off your hinkey meters, then I want you to come to me immediately."
 Sully looked them each in the eyes, stressing that point.
 Then he gave them his easy smile, signalling he considered the discussion over with for now.
 "Keep your eyes and ears open, but keep an open mind as well.
 We have the possibility here that if Carver works out for us the way the captain hopes, that we'll all benefit in the long run."

 "Aye aye, sir," Abby said, coldly civil as Sully took his leave.
 She turned back to the sickbay supplies cabinet she was stocking, her motions stiff with resentment.
 Chang lingered for a moment, waiting until Sully had left them and was safely out of earshot.